injulkarnilesh/design-principles/SOLID/OPEN-CLOSED/README.md

 * Dependency Injection
   * If dependency is injected into a class from outside, then this class need not be modified when there is a need to replace or change that dependency.
 * Programming to interfaces
-  * Extention can be done easily if we program to interfaces than direct code dependencies.
+  * Extension can be done easily if we program to interfaces than direct code dependencies.
 * Strategy Design Pattern
   * It is a good example of usage of this principle.